 Essays should take about two to two-and-a-half minutes to read aloud (about 400 – 450 words in length.)

-Text and audio of the essays may be posted on wvpublic.org, and may be aired on any West Virginia Public Radio broadcast.
+Text and audio of the essays may be posted on wvpublic.org, and may be aired on West Virginia Public Broadcasting.

 Please note that submissions do not guarantee your idea will be broadcast.